tkaczmarzyk/specification-arg-resolver/README.md

 ### EqualIgnoreCase ###

 Works as `Equal`, but the query is also case-insensitive, could be used for fields of type: `String`, `Enum`.

+Locale settings is important for case-insensitive searches.
+Please check the [Locale support](#locale-support) section for details.

 A negation for this specification is also available: `NotEqualIgnoreCase`.